Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/local-view.markdown

 ```
 # Monitoring the Connection

 The local view requires a constant connection to the master Space in order to keep the data synchronized.
-Short, intermittent connections may occur that don't significantly affect data syncing.
+Short, intermittent disconnections may occur that don't significantly affect data syncing.
 In this case, the client application can continue to read data from the local view.
 A lengthy disconnection means the data in the local view isn't synced with the master Space, so the local view doesn't accept operations from the client and instead throws an exception.

 The `max-disconnection-duration` parameter defines for how long the local view can be disconnected from the master Space before the view is no longer viable.